Telerik and Kendo UI Design Kits for Figma

 Design files for Figma—building blocks for designers that match the KendoReact UI components.

-To enable efficient collaboration between designers and developers, we created three Kendo UI Kits for Figma: Material, Bootstrap, and Kendo Default.
-Each kit corresponds to one of the themes that ship with the KendoReact components.
+To enable efficient collaboration between designers and developers, we created four Telerik and Kendo UI Kits for Figma: Material, Bootstrap, Fluent, and Kendo Default.
+Each UI kit corresponds to one of the themes that ship with the KendoReact components.

 These polished UI kits include pre-made, reusable design components that follow the atomic design principles.

-The design files represent more than 30 of the most used KendoReact UI components in every possible state, their detailed anatomy, colors, metrics, and icons.
+The design files represent the KendoReact UI components in every possible state, their detailed anatomy, colors, metrics, and icons.
 All these elements enable the seamless handover of the design to the developers.

 You are free to decide if or how much to customize the UI kits: